miyako/4d-plugin-zip/README.md

 **CAUTION**

 Do not use this plugin to archive apps on Mac.
-The zip program is not fully capable of handing symbolic links.
+This zip program is not fully capable of handing symbolic links.

 Rather try [ditto](https://developer.apple.com/library/mac/documentation/Darwin/Reference/ManPages/man1/ditto.1.html) or [zip](https://developer.apple.com/library/mac/documentation/Darwin/Reference/ManPages/man1/zip.1.html) with the ```-y``` option.